danluu/post-mortems/README.md

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Transaction ID Wraparound in Postgres caused Sentry to go down for most of a working day.

 [Skyliner](https://blog.skyliner.io/post-mortem-outages-on-1-19-17-and-1-23-17-3f65cc6f693e).
-A memory leak in a third party library lead to Skyliner being unavailable for 4 days(!).
+A memory leak in a third party library lead to Skyliner being unavailable on two occasions.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.